hooklift/node-libvirt/API.md

 #### Return:
 An array of strings which are the names of Domains, Interfaces, Networks or StoragePools currently defined but not active on the hypervisor.
-It also return null plus an exception if some error ocurred.
+It also return null plus an exception if some error occurred.

 ### getNumberOfDefinedDomains()
 ### getNumberOfDefinedInterfaces()